-The Master’s program in Educational Foundations, Policy, and Practice (EFPP) engages students in a critical examination of the relations among education, society, culture, and government, with special emphasis on problems of race, social class, gender, sexual orientation, and multiculturalism.
-The program stresses analysis of educational theory, policy, and practice by drawing on philosophy and the social sciences.
+The Master’s program in Educational Foundations, Policy, and Practice (EFPP) includes three possible concentrations, each with a different focus, but all of which engage students in a critical examination of the relations among education, society, culture, and government, with special emphasis on problems of race, ethnicity, social class, gender, sexual diversity, and multiculturalism.
+The program stresses analysis of educational theory, policy, and practice by drawing on the humanities and the social sciences.
 Its foundation is critical scholarship, which examines educational institutions within broad social, political, cultural, legal, and economic contexts in the United States.
-Program faculty offer courses in social, cultural, historical, and philosophical foundations; policy analysis; evaluation; curriculum theory; and international and comparative education.
-Additional related courses are available in other programs of the School of Education and in other departments of the university.
+Program faculty members offer courses in social, cultural, historical, legal, and philosophical foundations of education; policy analysis; evaluation; and curriculum theory.
+Additional related courses are available in other programs within the School of Education and in other departments of the university.

 EFPP has designed its MA as a flexible program with a relatively small size, to encourage strong and enduring relationships among students and faculty.
 The class cohorts represent a wide spectrum of undergraduate majors, geographic locations, previous experiences, and cultural backgrounds.
 These diverse perspectives enrich the educational environment and expand social awareness.

 All MA concentrations are designed to prepare graduates for diverse roles as educators, advocates, or policy analysts in schools, government agencies, think tanks, policy organizations, community organizations, or institutions of higher education.
 This program also prepares graduates to pursue Ph.D. work.